Is Alcoholism a Mental Illness?

 In the first few weeks of sobriety, I attended A.A. meetings.
 I had no problem believing that I’d become powerless over alcohol or placing my faith in a higher power.
 If submission was the prerequisite for freedom, I was ready to hand over my keys.
 Whatever it takes.
 I’m done.
 But when I read that problem drinkers must “endure the suggestion that they are in fact mentally ill,” I bristled with denial.
 Nope.
 No can do.

 The stigma around mental illness is strong, despite the increased awareness surrounding mental health.
 Physical ailments are less complicated.
 Fighting cancer makes you a hero.
 Reversing diabetes is badass.
 Conquering alcoholism warrants props too–but simply battling it?–not so much.
 Mental illness, however, translates to crazy–not in touch with reality–a few pieces short of a puzzle.
 Granted, I drank too much.
-But I can stop drinking.
+But I’ve stopped drinking.
 The cure for crazy isn’t as clear.

 I’m not really into labels, but I’ll use one for the purpose of keeping it simple: I was a high functioning alcoholic.
 To all outward appearances, I was a productive, positive person.
 I looked and acted healthy.
 My kids were taken care of, my dog was walked, and dinner was on the table.
 I was helpful, reliable and kind.
 Drama was something I avoided.
 I wasn’t sick on the outside.
 But inside, my mental health was deteriorating.

 Every morning, the shrill voice of an unrelenting inner critic pierced my consciousness before I even opened my eyes.
 Some days, I’d cover my ears and beg, “Can I get a cup of coffee before we start the beat-down?”
 The voice did not have a sense of humor and the request was usually denied.
-I knew deep down that my efforts to balance my alcohol intake with a whole food plant-based diet, daily exercise, and copious amounts of water and supplements weren’t enough.
+My extrodinary efforts to balance my alcohol intake with a whole food plant-based diet, daily exercise, and copious amounts of water and supplements were no longer working.
 What I didn’t realize (until after I quit) was that my bad habit wasn’t even a habit anymore.
 It was a full-blown addiction.

 It just so happens that alcohol calms the stress that alcohol creates.
 A drink will take off the edge left by the last drink.
 That’s why we call it “happy” hour.
 Welcome to addiction.